joykler/policy-evaluation/README.md

 ## POLICY-EVALUATION

-All code + data required to perform thesis analisys.
+All code + data required to perform thesis analysis.